-(4) Has submitted any documentation required by the department, and has received confirmation of registration:

-- (20) "Practitioner," a person who is licensed with authority to prescribe drugs to humans.
+- (d) Has submitted any documentation required by the department and has received confirmation of registration; - (20) "Practitioner," a person who is licensed with authority to prescribe drugs to humans.
 In relation to a nonresident cardholder, the term means a person who is licensed with authority to prescribe drugs to humans in the state of the patient's residence; - (21) "Qualifying patient," means a person who has been diagnosed by a practitioner as having a debilitating medical condition; - (22) "Registry identification card," a document issued by the department that identifies a person as a registered qualifying patient or registered designated caregiver, or documentation that is deemed a registry identification card pursuant to sections 29-41 of this Act; - (23) "Written certification," a document dated and signed by a practitioner, stating that in the practitioner's professional opinion the patient is likely to receive therapeutic or palliative benefit from the medical use of cannabis to treat or alleviate the patient's debilitating medical condition or symptom associated with the debilitating medical condition.
 A written certification shall affirm that it is made in the course of a bona fide practitioner-patient relationship and shall specify the qualifying patient's debilitating medical condition. - Section 2.
-A cardholder who possesses a valid registry identification card is not subject to arrest, prosecution, or penalty in any manner, or denial of any right or privilege, including any civil penalty or disciplinary action by a court or occupational or professional licensing board or bureau for: - (1) The medical use of cannabis pursuant to this Act, if the cardholder does not possess more than the allowable amount of cannabis, and if any cannabis plants is either cultivated in an enclosed, locked facility or are being transported; - (2) Reimbursement by a registered qualifying patient to the patient's registered designated caregiver for direct costs incurred by the registered designated caregiver for assisting with the registered qualifying patient's medical use of cannabis; - (3) Transferring the cannabis to a testing facility for testing; - (4) Compensating a dispensary or a testing facility for goods or services provided; - (5) Selling, transferring, or delivering cannabis seeds produced by the cardholder to a cultivation facility or dispensary; or - (6) Offering or providing cannabis to a cardholder for a registered qualifying patient's medical use, to a nonresident cardholder, or to a dispensary if nothing of value is transferred in return and the person giving the cannabis does not knowingly cause the recipient to possess more than the allowable amount of cannabis.
+A cardholder who possesses a valid registry identification card is not subject to arrest, prosecution, or penalty in any manner, or denial of any right or privilege, including any civil penalty or disciplinary action by a court or occupational or professional licensing board or bureau for: - (1) The medical use of cannabis pursuant to this Act, if the cardholder does not possess more than the allowable amount of cannabis, and if any cannabis plant is either cultivated in an enclosed, locked facility or is being transported; - (2) Reimbursement by a registered qualifying patient to the patient's registered designated caregiver for direct costs incurred by the registered designated caregiver for assisting with the registered qualifying patient's medical use of cannabis; - (3) Transferring the cannabis to a testing facility for testing; - (4) Compensating a dispensary or a testing facility for goods or services provided: - (5) Selling, transferring, or delivering a cannabis seed produced by the cardholder to a cultivation facility or dispensary; or - (6) Offering or providing cannabis to a cardholder for a registered qualifying patient's medical use, to a nonresident cardholder, or to a dispensary if nothing of value is transferred in return and the person giving the cannabis does not knowingly cause the recipient to possess more than the allowable amount of cannabis. - Section 3.
+No nonresident cardholder may be subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, civil penalty, or disciplinary action by a business or occupational or professional licensing board or entity, for the transporting, purchasing, possessing, or using medical cannabis pursuant to this Act if the nonresident cardholder does not possess more than three ounces of cannabis and the quantity of cannabis products established by rules promulgated by the department.